whoisjorge/gulp-workflow/README.md

 - [X] ES2015 (ES6) through Babel
 - [X] ESLint support
 - [X] Browsersync with _hot reloading_
-- [X] Sass module importer
-- [X] CSS/JS preprocessing
+- [ ] HTML/CSS/JS preprocessing
 - [X] Autoprefixer _for the legacy_
-- [X] Easy dependency management and usage!
 - [X] Production-ready compressed build with image optimization
+- [X] Easy dependency management and usage :octocat:

-__*It can be easily configured and integrated into your own development environment and site or app structure!*__
+__*You can easily configure and integrate your own development environment starting from this basic approach!*__

 ## Getting Started